Atelfo/Atelfo.github.io/_posts/2022-03-19-the-best-way-to-follow-biopharma-news.md

 - [Drug truths](https://www.forbes.com/sites/johnlamattina/?sh=58525ff2b0d2): Blog of former Pfizer executive John LaMattina ([@John_LaMattina](https://twitter.com/John_LaMattina) on twitter), focusing on US drug pricing and costs
 - [Science-based medicine](https://sciencebasedmedicine.org/): Dedicated to debunking medical myths and misinformation
 - [Nintil](https://nintil.com/): Not a biopharma blog per se, but Jose Luis Ricón Fernández de la Puente does regularly post interesting links and takes on adjacent topics such longevity research and effective allocation of R&D funding

+### Podcasts
+On the whole, there are no biotech focused podcasts (that I'm aware of) that I find consistently informative and interesting enough to listen to regularly.
+Most are too high-level for my tastes.
+That being said, I do keep an eye on the podcasts below and listen when there's an interesting topic or guest on.

+- [The Long Run with Luke Timmerman](https://timmermanreport.com/the-long-run/): Hour long autobiographical interviews with high-profile biotech executives.
+High variance in guest quality; some are fascinating, others less so
+- [Mendelspod](https://mendelspod.com/): Developments in diagnostics, genetics and genomic medicine
+- [OncoPharm](https://podcasts.apple.com/us/podcast/oncopharm/id1305345744): Quick and straight to the point updates on the latest developments in oncology
+- [Nature podcast](https://www.nature.com/nature/articles?type=nature-podcast): Summaries of the latest splashy scientific papers from the World's preeminent scientific journal - not always about biotechnology, but often

+### Other
+- [Biotech Clubhouse](https://www.clubhouse.com/club/biotech-clubhouse) on the [Clubhouse app](https://www.clubhouse.com/): Essentially a live podcast that takes place (almost) every Sunday at 10PM CET / 4PM ET and runs for about 2 hours, hosted by [Brad Loncar](https://twitter.com/bradloncar), [Chris Garabedian](https://twitter.com/cngarabedian) and [Daphne Zohar](https://twitter.com/daphnezohar).
+The format is usually a recap of weekly news, followed by discussion with a guest then audience Q&A. The guests and discussions are consistently high quality, and interesting people from the audience often drop in to ask questions or share their perspectives

 ### Books
 For such a systemically important industry, there's not as many books written about biotech and biopharma as you might think - especially when you exclude ones written for a lay audience.
 Here are some of the best: